abmisx0/dexsceener-notes/README.md

 ## Usage

-1. Visit any DexScreener page
+1. Visit any DEX Screener page
 2. Look for the 📝 button next to pools
 3. Click the button to add a note
 4. Enter your note and click "Save" or [CMD+ENTER]
-5. Your note will appear persist on DexScreener and click again to edit
+5. Your note will appear persist on DEX Screener and click again to edit

 ## Files